-Interwoven through the curriculum is the core principle of the 'voice of the child.'
-Promoting, encouraging and nurturing the child's voice to be heard, whether verbal or nonverbal is key to ensuring we safeguard children.

-All aspects of the curriculum topics and planning will focus on developing children's self-worth and value to be listened to and important.
-This encourages children to recognise their value and the importance and keeping themselves safe and the right to be safe and secure.
+Interwoven through the curriculum is the core principle of the 'voice of the child' promoting, encouraging and the nurturing the child's voice.
+Whether verbal or pre verbal this is key to safeguard all children.
+All aspects of the curriculum focus on developing self-worth, independence and feeling valued and listened to.
+This encourage children have positive self esteem and recognise their values and the importance on their rights to feel safe and secure.

-Topics and routines within the year covers aspects of health living- healthy minds and healthy bodies- this is right from birth when we role model and promote how to rest, exercise, eat healthy, respect privacy, relax and manage our feelings and emotions.

-The curriculum is based on our Image of the Child which focuses on the key characterises we strive for every child which includes, being safe, regulating our emotions, being respectful and fostering positive relationships.
+The schools cover aspects of healthy living and healthy minds and bodies throughout the curriculum.
+This supports how we rest, exercise, eat healthily, rest and manage our feelings and emotions.
+The curriculum is based on the image of the child which focuses on the key characteristics we strive for every child which includes, being safe, regulating our emotions, being respectful and positive relationships.